 The delegate for selecting a decision maker (the ‘breach decision maker’) is the Chief Executive Officer.

-3.1 As soon as practicable after a suspected breach of the Code has been identified and the Chief Executive Officer (CEO), or a person authorised by the CEO, has decided to deal with the suspected breach under these procedures, the CEO or that person will appoint a decision-maker (‘the breach decision-maker’) to make a determination under these procedures.
+3.1 As soon as practicable after a suspected breach of the Code has been identified and the Chief Financial Officer, Deputy CEO Legal Education and Corporate, Deputy CEO Operations or the Chief Executive Officer (CEO), has decided to deal with the suspected breach under these procedures, that person will appoint a decision-maker (‘the breach decision-maker’) to make a determination under these procedures.

 3.2 The role of the breach decision-maker is to determine in writing whether a breach of the Code has occurred.

-3.3 The breach decision maker may seek the assistance of an investigator with matters including investigating the alleged breach, gathering evidence and making a report of recommended factual findings to the breach decision maker.
+3.3 The breach decision-maker may undertake the investigation, or seek the assistance of an investigator.
+The investigator may investigate the alleged breach, gather evidence and make a report of recommended factual findings to the breach decision-maker.

-3.4 The person who is to decide what, if any, sanction is to be imposed on an APS employee who is found to have breached the Code must hold a delegation of the power under the Act to impose sanctions ('the sanction delegate').
+3.4 The person who is to decide what, if any, sanction is to be imposed on an APS employee who is found to have breached the Code (‘the sanction delegate’) will be a person holding a delegation of the powers under the Act to impose sanctions.

 3.5 These procedures do not prevent the breach decision-maker from being the sanction delegate in the same matter.

-3.6 The breach decision maker and the sanction delegate must have regard to the Commission's publication, 'Handling Misconduct: A human resources practitioner's guide to the reporting and handling of suspected and determined breaches of the APS Code of Conduct' in making the determination and the decision in relation to sanction.
+3.6 The breach decision maker and the sanction delegate must have regard to the Commission’s publication, ‘Handling Misconduct: A human resources manager’s guide’ in making the determination and the decision in relation to sanction.

 4. Person or persons making breach determination and imposing any sanction to be independent and unbiased